User Guide

 Multiple area scan cameras can be connected

-Each connected camera have these feature
+Each connected camera has these features

 resampler, optional, clipping, resampling or both